 Optimizing IHC Staining Through Automation

-IHC is a valuable quantitative pathology tool that provides visual evidence of the distribution and locations of specific proteins or biomarkers within tissue.
-At Charles River, we use the instrument for routinely performed IHC staining for studies such as those involving T cell receptors, including CD4 and CD8 among others.
-It is also a valuable time-saving tool for more unique studies where there is an interest in stains for multiple markers; this is done by enabling slide staining for more than one marker at one time, as opposed to manual staining which often requires individual markers to be split up and stained at different times.
-Despite the benefits the autostainer brings to a study or program, IHC can be quite complex to perform.
+IHC/IF and ISH are valuable quantitative pathology tools that provide visual evidence and quantification of the distribution and locations of specific proteins, RNA, and DNA within tissue.
+Despite the benefits these autostainers bring to a study or program, IHC can be complex to perform.
 It is important to choose a partner who has vast experience and deep scientific knowledge of this technique to avoid compromised study designs and delayed timelines.